AvolitesLtd/TitanManual/docs/remote-control.md

 ![Titan Remote - Android App Screenshot](/docs/images/Remote-Tablet-View.png)

+The layout of the remote screen varies depending on the screen size of the device you are using.
+The windows are not user-configurable.

 You can connect multiple remotes to the console and the console itself remains functional while the remote is connected.
 Each remote runs like a multi-user system with a **separate programmer** so an operator can continue to work on the console